 Beyond gaining a solid grounding in mechanical engineering and maintenance, you will usually be given the opportunity to specialise in one or more area which you are interested in.
 These specialities reflect the different positions available in the commercial trade and are designed to prepare you for a professional position after graduation.
 These specialities include:

 Lift Truck Technician

 Vehicle Body Repair

 What Are The Requirements?

 Above all, a good attitude and a willingness to learn.
 You must be able to demonstrate an interest in mechanics and the desire to progress in the motor industry.
 You will need to sit written exam so good literary skills are extremely beneficial, a minimum of 3 GCSEs at grade C or above is a common requirement.

-The best place to begin is by researching different motor vehicle apprenticeships, and making sure they offer what you are looking for.
-They are very common and popular, so there are plenty to look at, and a lot of information available to you.
+The best place to begin is by researching different motor vehicle apprenticeships and making sure they offer what you are looking for.
+They are very common and popular, so there is plenty to look at, and a lot of information available to you.

 From there, you can use the search tools we have put together for you to find local mechanic apprenticeships, get in touch with them and make an application.